My love for theatre began as a small child performing alongside my father, mime artist Jerry Hager.

 Theatre cracks me open, reveals my deepest truth.
 In time, it has become my sanctuary.
 My church.
 Whether on an Off-Broadway stage, a film set, or dancing before a room of strangers, it's in the exchanges between myself and the audience that pure magic happens.
 I no longer experience myself separate from others but experience us all as one living, breathing system.
 Live performance gives us all an opportunity to rediscover the complexity, beauty, and vulnerability of being human.

-My most celebrated solo show, Naked In Alaska: The Behind The Scenes True Story Of Stripping, has been performed over 60 times in three different countries reaching over 5,000 audiences members.
+My most celebrated solo show, Naked In Alaska: The True Story Of Stripping in the Last Frontier, has been performed over 60 times in three different countries reaching over 5,000 audiences members.

 I've performed in film and theatre across the country, including Warner Brothers' The Invention of Lying with Ricky Gervais, Comedy Central's Mind of Mencia, Discovery Channel's Guilty or Innocent, and the award-winning short film The Harshest Place.